DIGITAL-SOFT-PTY/virtual-keyboard-react-simple/README.md

 const KeyboarComponent = () => <Keyboard />;
 ```

-## Props
+## <i class="fas fa-keyboard"></i> Props
-The props here are specific to this component but one can pass any prop to the underlying video tag eg className, style, muted, etc
+The props here are specific to this component, but one can pass any props to the tag, eg onClick, inputRef, backgroundStyle, etc.

 <table>
   <thead>